 - You may need drains when taking out the implant.
 Drains may be used to prevent fluid from forming within the old capsule.

-- If the capsule is very think and distorts the breast or is calcified it, may need to be completely removed.
+- If the capsule is very thick and distorts the breast or is calcified it may need to be completely removed.
 Excess silicone within the capsule (this is usually only seen with implants that were manufactured before 1980) can result in potential health risks and should be taken out.

 - Imaging studies are not perfect.
 This cannot be stressed enough.
 Even if you have an MRI (the best way to check for implant rupture) it may be falsely positive.
 A false-positive can read as the implant being ruptured when the implant is intact and okay.
 Keep this in mind before rushing to operate based on any imaging study because removal may not be 100% necessary.
 This is a tricky area since it is generally recommended that ruptured implants be removed, but in some situations it’s very difficult to tell.

 During your in-person consultation, Dr. Dorner will complete a full evaluation and talk to you about your end-goals.
 Afterward, he’ll create an individualized treatment plan to ensure an optimal outcome.
 He will be available to answer all questions you may have regarding your upcoming surgery.

 If you are considering having your implants removed, schedule a consult with Dr. Dorner by giving us a call at (614) 336-9000 or by simply filling out the form on this page today!